Lacrymology/states/mongodb/doc/metrics.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Provides a count of the commits that occurred while a write lock was
 held.
-Commits in a write lock indicate a MongoDB node under a heavy
+Commits in a write lock indicate a :doc:`/mongodb/doc/index`
-write load and call for further diagnosis.
+node under a heavy write load and call for further diagnosis.

 dur:compression
 ~~~~~~~~~~~~~~~